 When the snow first starts falling, it’s a great feeling.
-Your house is cozy inside, school is cancelled—three cheers for a snow day!
-The kids are excited and you can’t help but feel some excitement, too.
+Your house is cozy inside, and school is canceled—three cheers for a snow day!
+The kids are excited, and you can’t help but feel some excitement, too.
 However, after a few days of being snowed in, we can all start to get a bit stir crazy, especially with our littles cooped up at home with us.
 Here are eight creative ways to beat those winter blues when you feel like you’re stuck indoors!

 Make Soup Together

-Want a meal that is healing and nourishing, while also providing some learning opportunities for your little one?
+Want a healing and nourishing meal while also providing some learning opportunities for your little one?
 Making a pot of soup is a fun way to create a simple meal and have your kiddos help.
-My 2.5 year old daughter, Addy, likes to put on her purple apron and stand on a chair next to the counter with me to help when I cook.
+My 2.5-year-old daughter, Addy, likes to put on her purple apron and stand on a chair next to the counter with me to help when I cook.
 Set the vegetables you plan to use in your soup out on the counter and talk to your child about what kind they are and how many there are.

 Play “I Spy”

 Just feel like lounging on the couch or in bed?
 No problem!
 Relaxing is good, and winter weather encourages us to take a break and rest our bodies and minds.
 A fun game to play while in a resting position is “I Spy.”
 This can be played with children of almost any age.
 For example, get comfy under a blanket and say to your child, “I spy with my little eye . . . something red on the TV wall.”
 When your little one guesses the correct answer, it’s their turn to choose an object and give you a clue.
 If you want to up the competition or reward the winner, play until someone gets stumped.
 The other person is the winner.
 Reward the winner (or all players!) with a sweet treat such as cookies and a cup of hot chocolate.

 Have a Dance Party in Your Pajamas